harshitcodes4/Personal-Website/README.md

-# Portfolio-Website
+# Personal-Website

-This project showcases a dynamic and user-friendly portfolio website created using frontend technologies, highlighting my web development skills.
+This project showcases a dynamic and user-friendly personal website created using frontend technologies, highlighting my web development skills.